×

 Common causes for needing a dental crown include trauma or biting down on something too hard.
 While there are alternative solutions, such as fillings or veneers, these options do not offer the same long-term benefits that dental crowns provide.
 Pros of having a dental crown include restoring function, strength, and aesthetics, while cons may include cost analysis since they can be more expensive than other options.
 However, investing in a dental crown can save you money in the long run by preventing further damage to your tooth and avoiding more costly procedures in the future.

-Why not take the first step today and complete this form.
-It promise it will be the hardest thing you do.
+Why not take the first step today and complete the form above.
+I promise it will be the hardest thing you do.

 Dental Crown Procedure: Step-by-Step Guide from Consultation to Placement